The Bear, Oxford: The Bear, Alfred Street

 The building on the corner of Blue Boar Street and Alfred Street, which now houses The Bear, was built in the early 17th century as the residence for the coaching inn's ostler.
 It was converted into a tavern, The Jolly Trooper, in 1774.
 When The Bear Inn's premises on the High Street were rebuilt and converted into private housing in 1801, its business name transferred to the Jolly Trooper.
 The land on which the present building was constructed was the churchyard of St Edward's church from c.
 1122 to 1388; in 2018, human bones were found in the cellar which belonged to several bodies which had been buried in the churchyard.

 A distinctive feature of the Bear is a collection of over 4,500 snippets of club ties, started in 1952 by the landlord, Alan Course, who had worked as a cartoonist at the Oxford Mail.
 Tie ends were clipped with a pair of scissors in exchange for half a pint of beer.
 These were originally pinned to the wall, and are now displayed in glass-fronted cases on the walls and even the (low) ceiling.
 The ties mostly indicate membership of a variety of institutions, such as clubs, sports teams, schools and colleges.

 The building was Class II listed in January 1954, noting that the building is "Probably C17 but has been altered and modernised", and that it is timber framed, externally covered in stucco, though with some original frame work visible internally at the top of the staircase.

 In popular culture

 In Robert Boris's 1984 comedy movie Oxford Blues, The Bear is where the main character, Nick Di Angelo, and his student friends occasionally meet to drink.
-In Colin Dexter's novel Death Is Now My Neighbour, Inspector Morse seeks the aid of the pub's fictional landlords (and tie experts), Steve and Sonya Lowbridge, in identifying a tie from a photograph.
+In Colin Dexter's novel Death Is Now My Neighbour, Inspector Morse seeks the aid of the pub's landlords (and tie experts), Steve and Sonya Lowbridge, in identifying a tie from a photograph.
 Oxford-educated Australian arts leader Anthony Steel recalls in his autobiography, Painful in Daily Doses: An Anecdotal Memoir, that Alan Course, the landlord, played the Last Post on his bugle, for a student lying in the middle of the street outside the pub.